jboss-developer/jboss-eap-quickstarts/jax-rs-client/README.md

 What is it?
 -----------

-This example demonstrates an external JAX-RS RestEasy client which interacts with a JAX-RS Web service that uses *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform.
+The `jax-rs-client` quickstart demonstrates an external JAX-RS RestEasy client which interacts with a JAX-RS Web service that uses *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform.

-This client "calls" the HelloWorld JAX-RS Web Service that was created in the `helloworld-rs` quickstart.
-See the **Prerequisite** section below for details on how to build and deploy the `helloworld-rs` quickstart.
+This client "calls" the HelloWorld JAX-RS Web Service that was created in the [helloworld-rs](../helloworld-rs/README.md) quickstart.
+See the **Prerequisite** section below for details on how to build and deploy the [helloworld-rs](../helloworld-rs/README.md) quickstart.

 System requirements